ivankocienski/PlaceCal-Handbook/managers/support-and-maintenance.md

-# Support, training and maintanance
+# Support, training and maintenance

-## Followup support
+## Follow-up support

 When they have a calendar, period of time where we work with them to get the descriptions right before publishing.